 I would like to take courses in applied kinesiology- what is your college schedule of classes?

 Actually the College is an association of license to diagnose health care practitioners who have joined together because of their interest in Applied Kinesiology.
-Our courses are limited to license to diagnose health-care practitioners and/or students enrolled in an accredited college program who, upon completion, will be granted a license to diagnose.
-If this applies to you, please see our training schedule for more information on courses offered.
+Those courses are limited to license to diagnose health-care practitioners and/or students enrolled in an accredited college program who, upon completion, will be granted a license to diagnose.
+If this applies to you, please see our website for more information on courses offered.

 What do the various initials after the doctor’s name mean?